esa/pagmo2/doc/sphinx/install.rst

    pip install pygmo

+Like conda, also pip will automatically install all of pygmo's dependencies for you.
 If you want to install pygmo for a single user instead of system-wide, which is in general a good idea, you can do:

 .. code-block:: bash